csmets/Server-Driven-UI/docs/composable-design.md

 A composable design system is to allow any elements to be shown in any order you wish to have them.
 An example of a non-composable design system is when you've coupled the response to the UI.
 When the response changes, the data may change, but the design will still look the same.
 A composable design is allowing the server's response to be able to change the design, for example, having the heading of a card from the top to be moved down to the bottom without making any changes within the client app.

 Creating a composable design system will help you build new designs with pre-existing building blocks.
 This is the greatest advantage of SDUI.
-The reward of using SDUI is to provide users with new experiences without having to update the mobile app, so it's best to design towards that.
+The reward of using SDUI is to provide users with new experiences without having to update the application, so it's best to design towards that.

 ## How do we create a composable design system?